iros/underscore.nest/README.md

 _.nest(data, columnsToReduceBy, reduceFunction);
 ```

-* data - An array of objects
+* `data` - An array of objects
-* columnsToReduceBy - Underscore.nest can infinitly nest your data.
+* `columnsToReduceBy` - Underscore.nest can infinitly nest your data.
 You can either nest by a single field
   by passing the name of that field, or an array of fields.
-* reduceFunction - Optional.
+* `reduceFunction` - Optional.
 If you want to reduce your resulting children into a single value result,
   pass a function that takes an array of objects and returns a single value.

+Note that every child grouping will recieve an `index` property that will mark its order in the heirarchy.

 # Examples: